 One of the most crucial sales strategies for any business is to determine its target audience.
 Knowing who your customers are and what they are can help you customize your marketing and sales efforts to better reach and convert them.

 Here are some examples you can do:

 - Perform market research: Performing market research, with the assistance of a fractional CMO, can help your business collect valuable data on your target audience, such as their behaviors, preferences, and demographics.
 That can be done through focus groups, surveys, and evaluating customer data.

 - Evaluate customer data: Furthermore, evaluating customer data can help your business better understand your existing customer base and determine behavior patterns.
 That can be done by assessing sales data, customer feedback, or website analytics.

 - Use social media insights: Social media platforms offer significant insights into customer preferences and behavior, such as what content they engage with, what they search for, and what influencers they follow.
 Brands can utilize that information to make targeted social media ads and content that resonate with their target audience.

 Social media platforms have billions of users globally, which means brands can reach a wider audience than they might through other marketing channels or platforms.

 By making engaging content and using social media advertising, you can promote your products to potential customers who might not have otherwise found them.

-Another example is MyOperator, which is an IVR service provider which has significantly scaled with the help of creative approach towards social media.
+Another example is MyOperator, which is an IVR service provider that has significantly scaled with the help of a creative approach towards social media.
 They also offer call center software, which has contributed to their growth in the telecommunications industry.